 Delve deeper and thoroughly assess your samples with protein, total mRNA, and morphology in the same tissue section.
 Visualize protein and whole transcriptome expression and much more.

 No experimental setup, no delays, and no hassle!
-10x Visium characterized tissues, including elusive matched pair tissues, are ready to ship off the self.
+10x Visium characterized tissues, including elusive matched pair tissues, are ready to ship off the shelf.
 Review the tissues and the data unreservedly before you buy!
 Or request a custom project to have a bespoke tailored experience molded to you for further experiential control.
 (Shown: Mouse Brain Sagittal Anterior- Fresh Frozen - Whole Transcriptome, Visium-Characterized)

 Streamline experimentation with a ready-to-use, robust workflow that smoothly integrates easily into current laboratory methods and tools for whole tissue section analysis.
 With 10X Visium Digital Spatial Gene Expression you can gain a holistic view of disease complexity, discover new biomarkers, map the spatial organization of cell atlases and identify spatiotemporal gene expression patterns.